MIT Sloan Sustainability Initiative

 Investing in a Clean Energy Future

-To her mind, successful investments should generate strong financial returns and positive social or environmental impact.
+In Lydia's mind, successful investments should generate strong financial returns and positive social or environmental impact.
 This belief is one reason why she has decided to pursue a career in sustainable infrastructure investments.
 And why Forbes named her to its "Energy" 30 Under 30 List for 2021.

 "Clean energy is a sector that provides for the public good, Lydia says.
 "But for early-stage startups, there’s a finance gap between the research phase and commercialization phase.
 There are no enough investments in sustainable infrastructure."